google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/index.md

 ### Optimize text for reading

 Classic readability theory suggests that an ideal column should contain 70 to 80 characters per line (about  8 to 10 words in English).
-Thus each time the width of a text block grows past about 10 words, a breakpoint should be considered.
+Thus, each time the width of a text block grows past about 10 words, consider adding a breakpoint.

 <div class="attempt-left">
   <figure>